willkg/blog/posts/mozilla/socorro_dev_env.rst

 changes are in the same place.

 Plus then behavior configuration will get reviewed and approved along with the code changes it's related to.
-Fewer possibility of typos and other goofs.
+Less possibility of typos and other errors.

-Plus it's much more likely configuration will get cleaned up when the related code changes.
+Plus, it's much more likely that configuration will get cleaned up when the related code changes.
 We have a lot of obsolete configuration in consul right now because of typos and because people forget.
-It's a project to figure out what's required and what's not and to fix this situation.
+It's a project to figure out what's required and what is not and to fix this situation.
 It's much easier if it's in version control.

 We will have an audit trail for behavior configuration changes in the repository with the rest of the code.

-**Configuration is easily overridden by inviduals in a way that's easy to build a mental model about, easy to verify, works across all of Socorro, and is difficult to accidentally commit to the repository.**
+**Configuration is easily overridden by individuals in a way that's easy to build a mental model about, easy to verify, works across all of Socorro, and is difficult to accidentally commit to the repository.**